 Image Source: @nappstar_nyc

 I love the Jamaican Mango & Lime Tingle Shampoo.
 This shampoo has a minty smell and a gentle tingly lather that makes your scalp feel refreshed and relieves itching.
 A little goes a long way with this product!
-I follow that with the protein conditioner, which spreads super smooth through my locs and washes out easily.

 “Sulfate-free” does not always mean “all-natural.”
 Wash day products that include as little processed ingredients as possible means clean hair with less stripping of the natural oils that your hair needs.
 Here are some other great suggestions:

 - Sunny Isle Lavender Jamaican Black Castor Oil Moisturizing Shampoo

 - SheaMoisture Manuka Honey and Mafura Oil Intensive Hydration Shampoo

 I usually lather my shampoo and rinse twice, then follow that with conditioner on my locs before a final rinse with lukewarm water.
 I like the Jamaican Mango protein conditioner, which spreads super smooth through my locs and washes out easily.
 Here are a few of my other favorite conditioners for locs.

 - SheaMoisture Jamaican Black Castor Oil Strengthen & Restore Conditioner

 Grapeseed, and tea tree, and coconut, oh my!
 Essential oils are my favorites to use because they are light and easy to spread through your scalp and hair, which means little to no product buildup on wash day!
 It helps to know which oils are best for your scalp and any particular issues that you may be dealing with.